SMS Freya (1874)

-The ship went on two major overseas cruises in her career, the first from 1877 to 1879, and the second immediately after from 1879 to 1881, both of which were fairly uneventful.
+The ship went on two major overseas cruises in her career,.
+The first of which was from 1877 to 1879, and the second immediately after from 1879 to 1881; both were fairly uneventful.
 On the first cruise, she went to the eastern Mediterranean Sea and then to China as part of the East Asia Squadron.
 The second voyage began with a deployment to Chilean waters to protect German interests during the War of the Pacific, after which she returned to Chinese waters.
 After returning to Germany in 1881, she was converted into a training ship and returned to service in that capacity in 1883.
 She went on only one major training cruise, which lasted from mid-1883 to late 1884; she toured ports in the Americas and helped to protect civilians during a period of civil unrest in Haiti in late 1883.
 She was thereafter decommissioned and remained out of service for the rest of her existence, seeing no further use.
 She was stricken from the naval register in 1896 and sold to ship breakers the following year.